 When debt is issued, independent credit rating agencies selected by the District assign a rating to the issue.
 Historically, the District's credit ratings on its GOs and COPs had been directly related to the financial condition and fiscal management of the District.
 However, following a legislative change that went into effect on January 1, 2016, certain rating agencies' methodologies on California school district GOs changed as more fully discussed in Section IV.
-As of June 30, 2019, the District's General Obligation Bond ratings were AAA by Fitch Ratings, AA+ by Kroll Bond Rating Agency (KBRA), Aa3 by Moody's Investors Service, and A+ by Standard & Poor's.
+As of June 30, 2020, the District's General Obligation Bond ratings were AA+ by Fitch Ratings, AAA by Kroll Bond Rating Agency (KBRA), Aa3 by Moody's Investors Service, and A+ by Standard & Poor's.
 Depending on the rating agency and its methodology, these ratings are considered "best quality" to "upper medium grade".
-In addition, as of June 30, 2019, the ratings on the District's COPs were A2 and A by Moody's Investors Service and Standard & Poor's respectively, reflecting an "upper medium grade" credit.
-We note, however, that these ratings reflect downgrades by Fitch, Moody's and Standard and Poor's that occurred in Fiscal Year 2018-19 as a result of the District's cost pressures and declining enrollment, as discussed further in this Debt Report.
+In addition, as of June 30, 2020, the ratings on the District's COPs were A2 and A by Moody's Investors Service and Standard & Poor's respectively, reflecting an "upper medium grade" credit.
+We note that these ratings reflect a downgrade by Fitch and an upgrade by KBRA during the reporting period.
+Fitch downgraded the District's GOs in April 2020 as a result of "amplified pressure on the District's revenues, budgetary balance and financial resilience" given the corona virus-related economic contraction and KBRA upgraded the District's GOs in August 2019 based on the firm's revised analysis of the legal framework for California school district bankruptcies.